JpZwAr/Voice-Recognition/README.md

 Move = used to move files from one folder to another.

-Reproduce = used to reproduce media files.
+Search = used to search things at the web.